By: Ashley Smith (SALT Administrative Manager)

 Whether you’re thinking about opening a brand new salon or you want to revamp an existing salon to bring it back to new life, let us just say one thing: You can do it!
 We believe you can!

-Below, we’ve gathered the top 9 most important tips and considerations that you should think about and keep in mind when preparing to launch your salon.
+Are you thinking about opening a salon?
+Below, we’ve gathered the top 12 most important tips and considerations that you should think about and keep in mind when preparing to launch your salon.
 Use this advice to learn everything you need to know about salon business.

 If you want your salon to be successful, then every single aspect of your business needs to be catered towards your ideal client—the person that you would love to fill every single open slot in your appointment book with.
 As long as you keep this person in mind whenever you make a decision about your business, you can be certain that you’re on the right track.